siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/oops/encapsulation/encapsulation.md

 5. **What is an immutable class?**

-    * A class whose state cannot change after creation (fields are `private final`, no setters).
+    * A class whose abstractState cannot change after creation (fields are `private final`, no setters).

 ---